 And that’s your operations, your maintenance, your asset renewal or replacement, or rehabilitation.
 Any new assets that you need and then sometimes you need to dispose of assets.

 And an example would be a treatment facility that’s at its end of life.
 You might need to dispose of that and build a new one or something like that.

 And then you’re talking at, well okay, what can we do differently to spend that money more wisely in the right sequence.

 Is there some things we’re doing that we don’t need to do anymore or things that we are not doing that we need to do?
 So, that’s your lifecycle management.

 And out of that drops, “Financials.”
 When I was a young engineer, I used to only think about expenditure.
 People would give me money, and I would build things, and that was great fun.

 But there’s a bit more to operating a network or a system than that.
 You do have to operate and maintain.
 You do have to replace, rehabilitate, renew assets.
 You do have to build new stuff from time to time, and you might have to depreciate.

 In New Zealand, we have to fund the asset depreciation which a bit unusual, that’s not many countries do that.
 But the other side of that is somebody is going to pay for it.

 And it might be through fees, charges, tariffs, loans, grants, funding, bonds, state revolving fund, all of those sorts of things.
-And what you want to spend, where are you getting the money for at some stage has to line up and that can be quite a discussion.
+And what you want to spend, where are you getting the money for it some stage has to line up, and that can be quite a discussion.